-The uncertainties shown in Figure 12 are generally lower than those reported in Table 5, since the emission inventories for these countries are well established, in many cases using directly measured emission data for important sources, which reduces the overall uncertainty.
+The uncertainties shown in Fig. 12 are generally lower than those reported in Table 5 since the emission inventories for these countries are well established, in many cases using directly measured emission data for important sources, which reduces the overall uncertainty.
 A large variation is shown between uncertainties for different countries, even for the same pollutant.
 This relates to the methodology and level of detail in which these uncertainty assessments are done and reported on differ per country.
 Also, the estimation of uncertainties for individual parameters such as activity data or emission factors often requires a significant amount of expert judgement in the absence of real data on uncertainties.
-Since countries perform these uncertainty assessment individually, resulting overall uncertainty estimates differ significantly per country, and applying the available uncertainty estimates directly to a European scale inventory will introduce inconsistencies in these uncertainties between countries.
+Since countries perform these uncertainty assessments individually, resulting overall uncertainty estimates differ significantly per country, and applying the available uncertainty estimates directly to a European-scale inventory will introduce inconsistencies in these uncertainties between countries.
 This poses significant shortcomings in the direct uptake of uncertainty data from country emission inventories in the European-wide uncertainty assessment.

 An alternative to using country data on uncertainties would be to perform a complete uncertainty assessment.
-This requires uncertainties to be estimated for all parameters involved in the emission estimation, including activity data, emission factors, and something that accounts for the uncertainty in spatial distribution.
+This requires uncertainties to be estimated for all parameters involved in the emission estimation, including activity data, emission factors and something that accounts for the uncertainty in spatial distribution.
 A first attempt to quantify uncertainties in emissions in such a way was recently made by Super et al. (2020) for CO2 and CO.
 Whereas the annual country-level CO2 emissions have a relatively low uncertainty, for CO the emission factors had the largest contribution to the uncertainties.
-Also the uncertainty in the spatial proxies was assessed, showing a significant contribution to the uncertainty in the gridded inventory, especially at higher resolution.
-Another example of estimating uncertainties for greenhouse gases at global scale was made recently for the EDGAR inventory (Solazzo et al., 2021), but this study did not consider the uncertainty in the spatial distribution component.
-Given the variety of datasets used in CAMS-REG, the focus on air pollutants which have more uncertain EFs compared to greenhouse gases and the almost 20-year time span, more work is needed to independently estimate emission inventory uncertainties, including spatial error correlations.
-This could be considered a future priority to develop.
+Also the uncertainty in the spatial proxies was assessed, showing a significant contribution to the uncertainty in the gridded inventory, especially at higher